Ben Lively

-Edward Bennett Lively (born March 5, 1992) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Kansas City Royals, Cincinnati Reds, and Cleveland Guardians, and in the KBO League for the Samsung Lions.
+Edward Bennett Lively (born March 5, 1992) is an American professional baseball pitcher in the Cleveland Guardians organization.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Kansas City Royals, and Cincinnati Reds, and in the KBO League for the Samsung Lions.

 Early life and education

 Lively was born to Edward and Ginny Lively in Pensacola, Florida.
 He began playing organized baseball at age 4 in the Tee-ball league; he was allowed to join a year early because of his prowess and the fact that his grandfather, Jim Lively, who coached him throughout his childhood, was the league commissioner.
 He is a graduate of Gulf Breeze High School.

-The Cleveland Indians selected Lively in the 26th round of the 2010 Major League Baseball Draft out of high school.
+The Cleveland Indians selected Lively in the 26th round of the 2010 Major League Baseball draft out of high school.
 He did not sign and instead attended the University of Central Florida (UCF).
 In his three years pitching for the UCF Knights baseball team, he went 21–8 with a 3.06 earned run average (ERA) and 226 strikeouts over 244 innings.
 After his sophomore season in 2012, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

 Career

 Cincinnati Reds

-The Cincinnati Reds selected Lively in the fourth round of the 2013 Major League Baseball Draft.
+The Cincinnati Reds selected Lively in the fourth round of the 2013 Major League Baseball draft.
 He made his professional debut with the Billings Mustangs and made one start with the Dayton Dragons.
 Lively finished his first season, 0–4 but with a 0.88 ERA and 56 strikeouts in 41 innings.
 He started the 2014 season with the Bakersfield Blaze.
 He was named as the top player in the Reds' farm system in 2014 after posting a 13–7 record and 3.04 ERA with Bakersfield and the Double-A Pensacola Blue Wahoos.